dcmartin/hassio-addons/sdr2msghub/README.md

 ### Option: `horizon`

-Credentials required for interacting with the OpenHorizon exchange; currently only `cgiroua@us.ibm.com` is defined.
+Credentials required for interacting with the Open Horizon exchange; currently only `cgiroua@us.ibm.com` is defined.
 The `device` and `token` values are optional and will default to the hostname with MAC address appended and the exchange password.
-These options are ignored if OpenHorizon is not installed or if `listen` mode is set to `true`
+These options are ignored if Open Horizon is not installed or if `listen` mode is set to `true`

+**Note**: _Obtain credentials and URL for the Open Horizon exchange from cgiroua@us.ibm.com_

 ```
   "horizon": {